Elvis10ten/pcas/README.md

 BLE uses the same [2.4Ghz ISM band](https://en.wikipedia.org/wiki/ISM_band) as classic Bluetooth and WiFi.

-It operates in the same spectrum range (`2.400–2.4835 GHz`) as Classic Bluetooth, but has `40 2-Mhz channels` as opposed to the classic `79 1-Mhz channels`.
+It operates in the same spectrum range (`2.400–2.4835 GHz`) as Classic Bluetooth but has `40 2-Mhz channels` as opposed to the classic `79 1-Mhz channels`.

 Data is transmitted within a channel using [Frequency Shift Keying](https://en.wikipedia.org/wiki/Frequency-shift_keying#Gaussian_frequency-shift_keying).